Vying for Mediterranean Supremacy

 mutual agreement, players may use the First Edition rules.
 If

-then the players will use the web-published Second Edition rules.
+players will use the web-published Second Edition rules.

-A.R.E.A. - Avalon Hill Reliability, Experience, and Ability player
+A.R.E.A.-Avalon Hill Reliability, Experience, and Ability player

 information and rating service.

 BPA= Boardgame Player's Association

 HQ = Headquarters

 WBC = World Boardgaming Championships

 The tournament will be conducted in "Open Swiss Format."

 Every player who arrives with a copy of the game will be eligible